AAGI-AUS/AAGIThemes/README.md

 for AAGI team members.
 Following AAGI’s brand guidelines, AAGI colours are used where applicable and the font defaults to Proxima Nova.
-The resulting graphs, plots and charts feature a x and y axis that meet at 0 with no gridlines.
+The resulting graphs, plots and charts feature a x and y axis that meet at 0 with no gridlines, but these can optionally be set to appear.
 The resulting maps from `theme_aagi_map()` feature a white canvas with the legend on the right.

 ## Installation instructions